|

 Guangzhou (pronounced /gwung-jo/) is the capital city of Guangdong Province in southeast China.
 A major South China Sea port, it is China's southern gateway to the world as well as a hub city of the Belt and Road Initiative.

-Top Things to Do in Guangzhou
+THE 15 BEST Things to Do in Guangzhou (2026) - Tripadvisor

 Guangzhou, A Vibrant City of Culture and History 2026